 - Charging items

-Remember, each monthly Full Moon has its own unique intentions and properties so be sure to check out those correspondences as well!
-I’ll include a calender below for 2023, I hope that’s helpful!
+Remember, each monthly Full Moon has its own unique intentions and properties, so be sure to check out those correspondences as well!
+I’ll include a calendar below for 2024; I hope that’s helpful!

 - Letting Go